47degrees/fp-with-arrow-videos/EitherT.md

 val eitherInList: ListK<Either<StringToNumberError, Int>> = listOf(stringToInt("one"), stringToInt("1")).k()
 val eitherInIO: IO<Either<StringToNumberError, Int>> = IO( {Either.right(1) })
 ```
 ^ EitherT datatype is used when an Either value is wrapped inside another type.
-In this sense is similar to the OptionT datatype.
+In this sense, it's similar to the OptionT datatype.
-^ We will see later what are the benefits of operating with this type.
+^ We will see the benefits of operating with this type later on.
-^ In this example we can see 3 examples where Either is shown wrapped inside an asynchronous computation, inside a List, or inside an IO.
+^ In this example, we can see three examples where Either is shown wrapped inside an asynchronous computation, inside a List, or inside an IO.

 ---